 A clinical research study, also called a "clinical trial," is a way that doctors and scientists test new types of medical care, like how well a new cancer drug works.
-They test new medical care procedures or drugs by asking for volunteers to help with the study.
+Certain clinical research studies are approved by Medicare.
+Clinical research studies approved by Medicare typically request volunteers to participate in the study.
 This kind of study is one of the final stages of a research process that helps doctors and scientists see if a new approach works and if it is safe.